 The Zoning Board of Appeals shall have the power to authorize, upon application (or appeal in specific cases) filed as provided in this article, such variances from the terms, provisions or requirements of this chapter and as otherwise provided in the Code of Ordinances as will not be contrary to the public interest; provided, that such variances shall be granted only in such cases where, owing to special and unusual conditions pertaining to a specific piece of property, the literal enforcement of the provisions or requirements of this chapter would result in practical difficulty or unnecessary hardship.
-In authorizing a variance, the Board may attach thereto such conditions regarding the location, character and other features of the purposes of this chapter and in the public interest.
+In authorizing a variance, the Board may attach thereto such conditions regarding the location, character and other features of the proposed structure or use as it may deem necessary in the interest of the furtherance of the purposes of this chapter and in the public interest.
 In authorizing a variance, with attached conditions, the Board shall require such evidence and guarantee or bond as it shall deem to be necessary to enforce compliance with the conditions attached.